7timothyhn/blog/content/en/contact.md

 ---

 We would love to hear your ideas or interesting stories from you about your pets going around their animal kingdom.
-## allows a form to be generated using the formspree to generate and handle the form inforamation

 {{< form-contact action="https://formspree.io/nicholastimothy@gmail.com"  >}}